—First stanzas of the 13th Century poem Dies iræ

 Everywhere in history and in all places we find that people pray for the dead.
 Orthodox and Catholic Christians, Orthodox Jews, Muslims, some Anglicans, and nearly every other religion in world except for post-Reformation Christians and Western secularists pray for the dead.
 The theologies might be different, but nearly everyone everywhere has always assumed that souls, after death, do not arrive at their final resting place until after a spiritual journey or purification, and that we help them in this.
 All agree that prayers for the dead are effective.

-Libera me, Domine, de morte aeterna
+Libera me, Domine, de morte aeterna—From the Requiem Mass

 in die illa tremenda